droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 If the players interrupt Willemina’s arrest, the Baron greets them as outsiders and asks, with amusement, whether they seek to claim responsibility for the “old fool’s” rehabilitation themselves.

-***Diplomacy.*** If the players make a successful DC 10 Charisma (Persuasion) check or make an argument that sufficiently flatters the Baron’s ego, he directs the guards to release her into their custody.
+***Diplomacy.*** If the players make a successful DC 18 Diplomacy check or make an argument that sufficiently flatters the Baron’s ego, he directs the guards to release her into their custody.
 He welcomes them to Vallaki and pompously commands them to ensure that they educate themselves as to the town’s rules and traditions.

 ***Hostility.*** If the players indicate a willingness to start a fight, the Baron’s eyes narrow and his mastiffs begin to growl.
 Meanwhile, Izek’s arm burns with a crimson flame, his grip tightening around the haft of his silvered battleaxe.